 Another idea is to use vegetables with something kids love – dessert!
-You can avoid red food colouring by preparing this naturally red velvet cake made with beets.
-Try an Avocado Chocolate Tart or a yummy carrot cake!
+You can avoid red food colouring by preparing this naturally Red Velvet Cake recipe made with beets.
+Try an Avocado Chocolate Tart or a yummy Carrot Cake!

 When in doubt, cover it with cheese.
 Cheesy Asparagus Penne Bake blankets asparagus with cheese to encourage kids to enjoy it more.
 Looking for more veggies that pair well with cheese?
 Think cauliflower, broccoli, spinach, mushrooms or cucumbers with cream cheese, cheddar cheese… the possibilities are endless!